MysticMoonlightGlow/CALLOUT-RENTRY-HOLDER/README.md

-# #this is so old bro

-BYE THIS SHIT SO OLDD O_O read it if u like drama ig idk bro

-Callout on my ex bcs their a genuinelly bad person no matter what: https://rentry.co/DRAMAANDCALLOUT
+# update

+I am moving my callout on my ex and mitty to a document since there is a chance rentry will take down my rentrys for being a callout even if there is fulll proof.
+Will also be moving my friends' callout onto a doc as well so just in case it gets deleted it will have another source to be to!
-And uhm callout on a groomer: https://rentry.co/MYCALLOUTONMITTY Next one was remade by my friend ren the last one got taken down: https://rentry.co/CALLOUTMITTY2
+Next one was remade by my friend ren the last one got taken down: https://rentry.co/CALLOUTMITTY2
 ---